dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 We try to avoid using framework components as much as possible since they are not the fastest and smallest way to add dynamic functionalities to the website.
 But after a certain level of complexity, performance becomes less important than maintainability.
 So, we use framework components when we need to add dynamic functionalities that are too complex to implement with scripts.

 We use [Solid JS](https://www.solidjs.com/) as our framework of choice.
-To know more about how to work with Solid JS, check out the [How to work with Solid JS components](/docs/recipies/how-to-work-with-solid-components.md) recipe.
+To know more about how to work with Solid JS, check out the [How to work with Solid JS components](/docs/tutorials/how-to-work-with-solid-components.md) tutorial.